-Mr. Estepp lives in Croom with his wife Nancy and between them, they have five children and eleven grandchildren.
+Mr. Estepp lives in Croom with his wife Nancy and between them, they have five children and twelve grandchildren.
 He is a graduate of the Program for Senior Executives in State & Local Government at the John F. Kennedy School of Government, Cambridge, MA.

 Board Secretary and Treasurer

 Christine R. Wray, FACHE, is president of MedStar Southern Maryland Hospital Center and MedStar St. Mary's Hospital.
 She also serves as a senior vice president for MedStar Health.

 Throughout her 40-year career, Wray has held a variety of leadership positions in hospital operations and developed an expertise in healthcare planning.
 As president of MedStar St. Mary’s Hospital since 1992, she demonstrates a deep commitment to quality and safety as reflected in the hospital’s five consecutive “A” grades in The Leapfrog Group’s biannual Hospital Safety Grade (through Fall 2020).
 Ranked first in the State of Maryland for quality-based reimbursement for 2020, MedStar St. Mary’s recently joined the MedStar Georgetown Cancer Institute.
 The hospital received the 2014 platinum level Maryland Performance Excellence Award, based upon the rigorous standards of the Baldrige Performance Excellence Program.
 Truven Health Analytics also recognized MedStar St. Mary’s as one of the Top 100 Hospitals in the nation in 2013.